 But the headlines of a flury of explainers written earlier this year in response to presidential candidate Donald Trump’s statements about nuclear weapons gravely confirm the apocalyptic capabilities of the Chief Executive.
-The content of those articles, including the same “expert” (and activist) quoted within each, present a more complex view, as one expects.
+However, the content of these articles, indeed even the expert (and nuclear-zero activist) who is quoted in each of the articles, present a more complex view.

 Of course no group of sane individuals would create a system that would allow a single individual to send weapons of mass destruction raining over the globe.
 So how does the system work?